Mariam-Senzia/Safiri-Africa/README.md

 # Safiri-Africa

-Safiri Africa is a travel application (Still in works) designed for enthusiasts who have visited or plan to visit Africa.
-The app highlights various destinations across the continent through videos and images, allowing users to like, comment, and share.
-Additionally, it features an Explore page for different countries, showcasing photos, maps, currencies, and spoken languages, making travel planning convenient.
+Safiri Africa is an application designed for travelers who have visited or plan to visit Africa.
+It showcases various destinations across the continent through videos and images, allowing users to like, comment, and share their experiences.
+The app also features an Explore page for different countries, providing photos, maps, currencies, and spoken languages, making travel planning easier and more informative.

 ## Table of Contents
 ### - Features